-Determine connection status by examining feedback next to Local & Target in the status bar of Cscape.
+Determine connection status by examining feedback next to Local and Target in the status bar of Cscape.

-Local: ### If a number shows next to Local then communication is established to the local controller.
+Table 23.1 - Cscape Target & Local Numbers Local: ### If a number shows next to Local then communication is established to the local controller.
 Local: No Port Cscape is unable to access the COM port of the PC.
-This could mean that Cscape is config for a COM port that is not present or that another program has control of the COM port. one Cscape window can access a port at a time.
-Subsequent instances of Cscape opened indicate No Port.
-Local: No Com om Cscape has accessed a PC COM port, but is not communicating with the controller.
+This could mean that Cscape is configured for a COM port that is not present or that another program has control of the COM port.
+Only one Cscape window can access a port at a time.
+Subsequent instances of Cscape opened will indicate No Port.
+Local: No Com Cscape has accessed a PC COM port but is not communicating with the controller.
 This typically occurs when the controller is not physically connected.
 Local: ???
 Unknown communication error.
-Close Cscape, power cycle the controller and reopen Cs with a blank project.
+Close Cscape, power cycle the controller and reopen Cscape with a blank project.
 Check Local.
-Target: #(I,R,D) If I (idle), R (run), or D (do I/O) shows next to Target number then communication is established to the target controller.
+Target: #(I, R, D) I, R, D) If I (idle), R (run), or D (do I/O) shows next to Target number then communication is established to the target controller.
 Target: #(?)
 Communication is not established to the target controller.
-Check node ID of controller and set Target to match.
+Check node ID controller and set Target to match.
 Make sure local connection is established.